 The Congressional Budget Office and the Joint Committee on Taxation are required to "score" fiscal bills using a current law baseline approach.
-The current policy baseline approach has never been used for a reconciliation act, and the Congressional Budget Act (which sets out the reconciliation process) in §257 defines the baseline using a current law approach.
+The current policy baseline approach has never been used for a reconciliation act, and the Congressional Budget Act (which sets out the reconciliation process) in section 257 defines the baseline using a current law approach.
 However, the budget resolution conceivably could, in setting the limit on the amount by which deficits may be increased under the act, direct that the deficits be calculated for purposes of that limit using current policy as a baseline; whether that is effective for applying the Byrd rule is to be determined.

 (9) Amended Senate Budget Resolution.
 The amended Senate budget resolution (adopted on April 5, 2025) empowers the Chair of the Senate Budget Committee (Lindsey Graham (R-SC)) to determine the baseline for scoring the legislation, and he has determined to use a current policy baseline, which would allow a permanent extension of the TCJA without any budgetary impact (if that approach is allowed in applying the Byrd rule).
 The authority purportedly comes from section 312 of the Congressional Budget Act of 2074, which says budgetary levels "shall be determined on the basis of estimates made by the Committee on the Budget of the House of Representatives or the Senate, as appropriate."

 The instructions to Senate Committees allocate \$1.5 trillion for tax cuts and allocate \$150 billion for military spending and \$175 billion to Homeland Security and the Judiciary for border and immigration enforcement.
 They revise the spending cut allocations and instruct Senate key committees that oversee entitlement programs to make a minimum of \$4 billion in cuts (less than 1% of the overall House target).
+(The minimal commitment to spending cuts is because the Senate must abide by its instructions to pass the bill by a majority vote, while the House can waive any objection of its instructions with a simple majority vote.)
 They also include reserves from savings and a \$2 trillion reserve for spending cuts.
 In the aggregate, instructions to Senate Committees would allow up to \$2.0 trillion of new borrowing (and by not including \$3.8 trillion for extension of TCJA, the plan would allow increased borrowing of \$5.8 trillion).
-The amended resolution leaves instructions to House Committees to cut spending by \$1.5 trillion, \$880 billion of which would be from Energy and Commerce (Medicare and Medicaid).
-The amended Senate budget resolution increases the statutory debt limit by \$5 trillion (but leaves instructions to House committees to extend the statutory debt limit by \$4 trillion).
+The Committee for a Responsible Federal Budget said the Senate budget resolution would add \$5.8 trillion in new deficits over 10 years.
+CRFB Reacts to Senate Proposed Budget, COMMITTEE FOR A RESPONSIBLE FEDERAL BUDGET (April 2, 2025).